 Relieving side effects is an important part of cancer care and treatment.
 This is called symptom management, palliative care, or supportive care.
 Talk with your health care team if you experience any new symptoms or changes in symptoms.

 A lack of testosterone causes the following symptoms:

 - Hot flashes with severe sweating

-- Erectile dysfunction (problems with having or maintaining an erection)
+- Erectile dysfunction, which is a problem with having or maintaining an erection

 - Depression or irritability